On-Site vs Hotel Wedding Lodging: What Destination Weddings Actually Feel Like

 This is where the weekend becomes something more.

-For a more visual look at how guests interact throughout the weekend, how to plan a luxurious summer camp wedding shows how these shared spaces come to life.
+For a more visual look at how guests interact throughout the weekend, How to Plan a Summer Camp Wedding shows how these shared spaces come to life.

 If you want to see how this fits into the full structure of a weekend, what a wedding weekend actually looks like walks through it from arrival to brunch.